L0-and-behold/efficient-compression/compressing_classifiers_and_MLPs/README.md

 ```

 We provide these scripts in the readme rather than providing executables, as their exact implementation highly depends on the exact machine worked on.

+It is also possible to just start the `run_an_experiment.jl` script several times in parallel without using sub-experiments.
+This approach might result in race conditions, however, if too many workers are working on the same directory in parallel.